trailblazer/trailblazer-finder/README.md

 .results                                 # => paginated page results
 ```

-### Sorting Plugin
+### Sorting

-Fixing the pain of dealing with sorting attributes and directions.
+Really simple sorting feature, fixing the pain of dealing with sorting attributes and directions.
+For the moment only sorting by a single attribute works, we're working on making it possible to sort by multiple attributes.

 #### Sorting Example
 ```ruby